jbroerken/libmrhpsb/doc/source/Functions/libmrhpsb/libmrhpsb_0.rst

       - The binary argument list.
     * - us_ThreadCount
       - The number of threads to use for callback performing.
-    * - b_AddDefault
-      - If default library callbacks should be added.

 Return Value